BLKDG/eleven-experience/README.md

 # Eleven Experience Shopify Theme

-A modern, responsive Shopify theme built with Liquid templating, CSS, and JavaScript.
+A modern, responsive Shopify theme built with the Elements theme, Liquid templating, CSS, and JavaScript.

 ## 🚀 Features